It doesn’t matter who I talk to, one common theme runs through everyone… STRESS!

 So, while I cannot tell you that you can remove all of the stress in your life, I can share a way to manage it by basing your views on reality, and not on the expectations that you have.

-The Gap Between Your Expectations
+The Gap Between Your Business Expectations and Reality

 A guest on Success Unfiltered, Brandon Bruce, shared a tough experience when his expectations of what would happen, and the reality that actually occurred was very frustrating.